PennyLane: Automatic differentiation of hybrid quantum-classical computations: Writing a plugin device

 \subsection{Supporting new operations}

 PennyLane also provides the ability to add custom operations or observables to be executed on the plugin device, that may not be currently supported by PennyLane.
 For qubit architectures this is done by subclassing the \texttt{Operation} and \texttt{Observable} classes, defining the number of parameters the operation takes, and the number of wires the operation acts on.
-In addition, if the method of analytic differentiation of the operation with respect to any parameters is known, the corresponding \verb+grad_recipe+ should be provided, to open up analytic differentiation support in PennyLane.
+In addition, if the frequencies of the operation are known, the corresponding \verb+parameter_frequencies+ should be provided, to open up analytic differentiation support in PennyLane.

 For example, to define the U2 gate, which depends on parameters $\phi$ and $\lambda$, we create the following class: \begin{code}

 \end{code} where the following quantities \textit{must} be declared: \begin{itemize} \item \texttt{Operation.num\_params}: the number of parameters the operation takes